 - Note whether the comments left on their posts are meaningful or not.

-- Check if their content is high quality.
+- Check if their content is of high quality.
 Sites like Social Blade allow you to track an influencer’s account growth and posting frequency.

 Also, don’t forget to ask the influencer for their audience demographics and page or channel analytics.
 Forget the media kit.
 Ask directly for screenshots from the social platform analytics pages.
 These include Instagram insights, Youtube analytics, Twitch channel analytics and more.
 They’re much harder to fake than a media kit.
 The demographics will tell you where their followers come from, what age range their followers are in, and what percent of their followers are male or female.